tidyverse/dplyr/tests/testthat/_snaps/rank.md

       ntile(1, n = 1.5)
     Condition
       Error in `ntile()`:
-      ! `n` must be a round number, not a number.
+      ! `n` must be a whole number, not the number 1.5.

 ---